 - Christmas Day

-Taking these paid holidays into consideration, there are a total of 251 working days in Yukon.
+Taking these paid holidays into account, there are 251 working days in Yukon in 2026.

-Employees who work on a holiday are entitled to either be paid an overtime rate for the holiday or be paid their regular rate for the hours worked plus another day off with pay.
-Employees who don’t work on the holiday are paid their regular pay rate.
-If the holiday falls on a worker’s day off, their holiday will take place on the first working day right after the holiday.
+How do holidays affect pay?
+Employees who work a holiday are entitled to either an overtime rate for the holiday, or their regular rate for the hours worked plus another day off with pay.
+Employees who do not work the holiday are paid their regular rate.
+If the holiday falls on a worker’s day off, it is observed on the first working day right after.
+For hourly employees, that regular rate is no lower than the Yukon minimum wage.

-Given that there are 365 days in a year and 10 public holidays, that leaves 252 working days in Nunavut.
+With 365 days in the year and 10 public holidays, there are 251 working days in Nunavut in 2026.
+The 10 holidays are:

 - New Year’s Day